Motorcycle Maintenance Tips

 Chain Slack

-If your motorcycle is not shaft drive, you need to worry about chain slack.
-Over time, your motorcycle chain will begin to slack because of wear and tear.
-But how can you tell if there is too much slack?
-To measure chain slack, you have to push the chain towards the swingarm.
+So, how can you tell if there is too much slack?
+To measure chain slack, you have to push the chain towards the swing arm.
 The sag should not be more than 40mm for all motorcycles except dirt bikes (the sag should not extend past 50mm).
 You can make adjustments by tightening or loosening the axle nut.
 To check for your bike’s exact chain measurements, you should use your owner’s manual.

 Brake Pads